The Master Breed List

 - Registries that state “all colors allowed” are not evidence for all colors actually existing

 - Remember that real life registries/owners/breeders do not always use accurate terminology and should not be assumed to be accurate.
-For instance "albino" is a popular term for certain Andalusian colors.
+For instance "albino" is a popular term for certain Andalusian colors, and Buckskin is frequently called Dun, even the breed does not carry true dun.

 - I urge other members to contribute to the search.
 But please ONLY post evidence/argument for or against.
 Random chatter and/or personal opinions will simply slow the process down.